resheku/my-awesome/README.md

 - [theonedev/onedev](https://github.com/theonedev/onedev) - Git Server with CI/CD, Kanban, and Packages.
 Seamless integration.
 Unparalleled experience.
 - [webanno/webanno](https://github.com/webanno/webanno) - 🆕 Work continues on INCEpTION 👉 https://github.com/inception-project/inception 👈 -- ⚠️ The official WebAnno repository has reached the end of the line. -- 🚀 To migrate, export your annotation projects from WebAnno, then import them into INCEpTION and just work on.
 - [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Your entire server infrastructure at your fingertips
-- [zaproxy/zaproxy](https://github.com/zaproxy/zaproxy) - The ZAP core project
+- [zaproxy/zaproxy](https://github.com/zaproxy/zaproxy) - The ZAP by Checkmarx Core project

 ## JavaScript